#KristenStewart Talks Fashion, Sex, Nudity And Relationship With #RobertPattinon

 There are many actresses in Hollywood who do not agree to shed their clothes on screen.
 Unlike those actresses, Kristen Stewart is always very open to getting into her character’s skin.
 If the movie’s script requires the nudity from her part, and she realizes that the director will shoot the scene in a modest way, the American Ultra movie star has no problem with nudity.

 Kristen’s recently released Personal Shopper showed her taking her clothes off for some intense scenes.
-Kristen, who earlier barred it all for On The Road and Clouds of Sils Maria, was unashamed when she had to bare it again for her recent release because she had faith in the story and in her director’s approach towards her character.
+Kristen, who earlier bared it all for On The Road and Clouds of Sils Maria, was unashamed when she had to bare it again for her recent release because she had faith in the story and in her director’s approach towards her character.

 “I’m not weird about it.
 I’m pretty open,” she explained.
 “I think people are a little too f***g weird about it, to be honest, but that’s kind of why I was like, “I’ll do it.'”